orrholly/mHealth-Team-Manual/README.md

 ####<img src="https://github.com/nyu-mhealth/Onboarding/blob/master/Images/toolbox.png" width="50">  The Toolbox
 We have many tools we use at NYU mHealth to help us communicate and innovate.
 Some of these you will know, some you will learn, and some you can ignore.
 Some you may introduce to us!

 Below is a current list of what we use with a link to an introduction and tutorials.
+During your first (second, or third) week with us, go through each of the links in the **Required** list.
+Here you will find intros and links to tutorials to help you get started.
+You should have been given accounts and access to these tools on your first day.
+If you find you can't get in or don't know how (oops - our bad!), please email holly.orr@nyu.edu and sasha.guttentag@nyu.edu and we'll hook you up.

 Remember - there are no "dumb" questions - so always feel free to ask questions.

-During your first week with us, go through each of the links in the **Required** list.
-You should have been given accounts and access to these tools on your first day.
-If you don't have access (oops - our bad!), please email holly.orr@nyu.edu and sasha.guttentag@nyu.edu and we'll hook you up.
+We've all been there...

 **Required**
 - NYU mHealth Google Drive / Calendars